MicrosoftDocs/azure-devops-docs/docs/boards/github/connect-on-premises-to-github.md

 ## Prerequisites

-* To connect to GitHub.com repositories, you must install Azure DevOps Server 2020.1.1 Patch 2.
+* Connect to GitHub.com repositories by installing Azure DevOps Server 2020.1.1 Patch 2.
 Without this patch, you can only connect to your GitHub Enterprise Server repositories.
 * [Install the Azure Boards app for GitHub](install-github-app.md) on the GitHub organizations or account.
 * Connect to an Azure Boards or Azure DevOps project.
 If you don't have a project yet, [create one](../../organizations/projects/create-project.md).
 * You must be a member of the [**Project Collection Administrators** group](../../organizations/security/change-organization-collection-level-permissions.md) and the project's [Contributors group](../../organizations/security/add-users-team-project.md).
 If you created the project, then you have permissions.